 - Go to Pages > Add New in the WordPress Dashboard

-[pmpro_checkout]shortcode in the post editor along with any other custom sales copy or images
+- Paste the Membership Checkout page shortcode or block in the post editor along with any other custom sales copy or images

 - Add a new “Custom Field” named